top of page

 PROBLEM FRAMING

-The platform is primarily used by operations teams responsible for monitoring temperature-sensitive goods across distributed environments.
+The platform serves operations teams responsible for monitoring temperature-sensitive goods across distributed and often remote environments.

 WHY THIS PROBLEM MATTERS

-The value of monitoring lies not just in collecting data but in presenting that data clearly enough for users to understand risks instantly and take action.
+The value of a monitoring system lies not just in collecting data but in presenting that data clearly enough for operators to understand risk instantly and take action before the damage window closes.

 PROJECT GOAL